bloomberg/chromium.bb/src/docs/mac_arm64.md

 configuration is not yet covered by bots, so it might be broken from time to time.
 If you run into issues, complain on https://crbug.com/1103236

-Also, several of the hermetic binaries in depot\_tools aren't available for arm yet.
-Most notably, `vpython` is not yet working ([tracking bug](https://crbug.com/1103275)). `vpython` is needed by `git cl`, so things like `git cl upload` don't yet work on an arm Mac.
-The build will also use system `python`, `python3`, and `git`, instead of depot\_tools's hermetic versions for now.
+Also, some of the hermetic binaries in depot\_tools aren't available for arm yet.
+Most notably, some parts of `vpython` are not yet working ([tracking bug](https://crbug.com/1103275)).
+The main effect of this is that some presubmits don't yet work, and **you need to use

-However, enough works to be able to check out and build, with some setup.

-1. opt in to arm64 binaries from cipd by running

-       echo arm64 > $(dirname $(which gclient))/.cipd_client_platform

-   (If you want to build `tools/metrics:histograms_xml`, you also need to `echo arm64 > third_party/depot_tools/.cipd_client_platform` in your chromium checkout.
-This isn't needed for building chromium or any test targets.)

-2. opt out of vpython by running

-       export VPYTHON_BYPASS="manually managed python not supported by chrome operations"
+`git cl upload --bypass-hooks`** to upload CLs.

+(The build will also use `git` from `PATH`, instead of depot\_tools's hermetic versions for now.)

+Other than that, checking out and building (with goma too) should just work.
-With this, you should be able to run `fetch chromium` normally, and then build, using `gn`, `ninja` etc like normal.
+You should be able to run `fetch chromium` normally, and then build, using `gn`, `ninja` etc like normal.

 gtest-based binaries should build, run, and mostly pass.
 Web tests probably don't work yet due to lack of an arm apache binary ([tracking bug](https://crbug.com/1190885)).

-(goma does not yet work, [internal tracking bug](https://b/183118231).)